Skip to main content

 Maybe and Either and other types of expressions mean the following:

-• when we have the field info:CommonMsgInfoRelaxed, it means that the serialization of CommonMsgInfoRelaxed is injected directly to the serialization cell.
+• When we have the field info:CommonMsgInfoRelaxed, it means that the serialization of CommonMsgInfoRelaxed is injected directly into the serialization cell.

-• when we have the field init:(Maybe (Either StateInit ^StateInit)), it means that we first put 0 or 1 depending on whether this field is empty or not; and if it is not empty, we serialize Either StateInit ^StateInit (again, put one either bit which is 0 if StateInit is serialized to the same cell or 1 if it is serialized to a separate cell).
+• When we have the field init:(Maybe (Either StateInit ^StateInit)), we first put 0 or 1 depending on whether this field is empty.
+If it is not empty, we serialize Either StateInit ^StateInit (again, put one either bit, which is 0 if StateInit is serialized to the same cell or 1 if it is serialized to a separate cell).

 int_msg_info$0 ihr_disabled:Bool bounce:Bool bounced:Bool